Mbhentsee/career-tracker-app/README.md

 - 📝 Add and track job applications in real-time
 - 📋 View and filter all applications in a table
 - 📈 Gain insights through interactive charts (e.g., success rate, applications over time)
-- 💾 All data stored locally in a CSV file (no database needed)
+- 💾 All data is stored locally in a CSV file (no database needed)

 ---